AdoPi/shoji-nix/README.md

 ### Using shoji in your configuration.nix

 Once you have run #shoji-init, you can use shoji-nix as a module to laod and decrypt your bundled yaml file.
+This module provides a way to decrypt and unbundle your SSH keys directly from your Nix configuration files.

 Include shoji-nix as a module in your nix code.